 - Define policy and define the criteria for remuneration to be appropriate with the duties and responsibilities and propose fair, sensible remuneration at monetary and other benefits for the Board and Board-Committees' for the Board's and the shareholders' approval - 2.
-Define criteria for assessing performance outcomes and remuneration for the Chief Executive Officer to the Board's for approval.

-- 5) Oversee the orientation and provide documents useful for the performance of duties to the newly appointed directors. - 6) Prepare and review with HARN's top executive succession plans to enable continued business. - Opportunity for minority shareholders to propose names of persons to be nominated as directors. - 8) Review a charter at least once a year, assess its own performance outcomes and report the findings to the Board for acknowledgment, disclose its own performance in the annual report, perform other tasks as assigned by the Board.
+Define criteria for assessing performance outcomes and remuneration for the Chief Executive Officer to the Board's for approval. - 3.
+Review the Nomination and Remuneration Committees charter at least once a year. - 4.
+Assess its own performance outcomes and report the findings to the Board for acknowledgment, disclose its own performance in the annual report, perform other tasks as assigned by the Board.